Create a Website Account - Manage notification subscriptions, save form progress and more.

-No white goods (refrigerators, stoves, air conditioners, microwaves, miscellaneous metal, etc.) are accepted.
-Contact the Town’s Trash Hauler, Casella Waste to make arrangements to pick up curbside (fees apply).
-You can call them at 1-800-950-9293 or visit their website.
-Items may be disposed of at Stevens Street Recycling Center - A sticker for the vehicle and fees apply (permit required prior to being dropped off).
+White goods (refrigerators, stoves, air conditioners, microwaves, miscellaneous metal, etc.) are not accepted curbside.
+Those items may be disposed of at Stevens Street Recycling Center - A sticker for the vehicle and fees apply (permit required prior to being dropped off).
 Contact the DPW at 781-438-0760 Monday through Friday, 7:30 A.M. to 3:30 P.M., for further information.

 A vehicle sticker is required to drop off the following: